 Do you have a private place where you get alone with God and pray?
 You may object, "But with small kids, my house is like a zoo!"
 I doubt if it's any more cramped than a typical first century Jewish home.
 We need to designate a place and time to be alone with God on a regular basis.
 Away from the TV, the radio, the newspaper, the "to do" list.
 Maybe we need to get up before the kids do, or stay up later.
-I once heard of a person who went to a cemetery to be alone with God!
+I know one person who goes to a cemetery to be alone with God!
 The point is, God is unseen.